Summer Research Funding

 Conditions:

 At least two applicants must already be enrolled in the GMS Designated Emphasis (applicants can be at any stage of the PhD process).
 Awards are granted for $500-$1500.
-Activities must be completed by the end of the Spring 2024 semester, including a public event in Spring 2024 open to the GMS and wider campus community.
-Applications for this funding opportunity are due by November 15, 2023.
-We currently are not accepting new applications.
+Activities must be completed by the end of the Spring 2025 semester, including a public event in Spring 2025 open to the GMS and wider campus community.
+Applications for this funding opportunity are due by November 15, 2024.
+Deadline Extended into 2025!
+We currently are accepting new applications.

 Payment: